e4glet/hadoop-cluster-docker2.0/README.md

 -v $PWD/hadoop:/root/hadoop
 ```

-If you have a more advanced configuration that requires hadoop-master to write to other locations, simply add more volume mounts to those locations.
+If you have a more advanced application that requires hadoop-master to write to other locations, simply add more volume mounts to those locations.

 like this:
 ![alt tag](https://github.com/e4glet/hadoop-cluster-docker2.0/blob/master/20181116094759.png)